QR Codes in the US – How Fast is it Growing and Who is Using it?

 Many businesses took over this innovation and promoted its usage on a large scale.
 According to the statistics of 2011, only 6.2% of mobile users in the US scanned QR codes.
 The limited performance of this technology is attributed to the need for a QR Code scanner app.
 However, the resurgence of this technology is pinned to Apple and Google introducing QR scanning capabilities in a mobile camera.

 A visit to China in 2014, convinced the CEO of Snapchat to add QR Codes to his app.
 He acquired a company called Scan and introduced something called Snapcodes on Snapchat.
 Next, we know Facebook and Spotify follow with messenger codes and Spotify codes.
-All these coupled with Apple’s decision to include QR Code scanning capabilities in phone cameras, led to the adoption of QR Codes in the United States.
+All these coupled with Apple’s decision to include QR Code scanning capabilities in phone cameras, led to the adoption of QR Codes USA.

 The balance between simplicity in usage and cost-effectiveness makes QR codes a profitable technology for businesses.